xunker/array-subindex/README.md

 ## Usage

-This gem overrides the Ruby core Array#[] method. **That is insane**.
-If a "normal" integer index is used, the method behaves as the untained Array class would:
+This gem overrides the Ruby core Array#[] method. **Do I sound crazy yet?
+Because I should.** If a "normal" integer index is used, the method behaves as the untained Array class would:

 ```ruby
 [1,2][0] == 1
 ```

-However, if the method detects that a number is passed that is not an integer (but still a valid number class), the method will return the correct portions of the approrriate indicies.
+However, if the method detects that the index passed is not an integer but is still a valid number class, the method will return the correct portions of the appropriate indicies.

 In the case of an array of numbers (int, float, real), it gets portions of the adjacent values, adds them, and returns them.
 For example: